PyBotDevs/.github/profile/README.md

 - [archisha69](https://github.com/archisha69)

 # About our repos

 ## Having problem?
-Feel free to ask via creating an issue!
+Feel free to ask via creating an issue in repositories or ask directly in Discord!

 ## Experienced bugs and glitches?
-Report them on certain repos by creating issues!
+Report them on certain repositories by creating issues!

 <!--